oracle/terraform-provider-oci/website/docs/r/dns_zone.html.markdown

 * `external_masters` - (Optional) (Updatable) External master servers for the zone. `externalMasters` becomes a required parameter when the `zoneType` value is `SECONDARY`.
 	* `address` - (Required) (Updatable) The server's IP address (IPv4 or IPv6).
 	* `port` - (Optional) (Updatable) The server's port.
 Port value must be a value of 53, otherwise omit the port value.
-	* `tsig` - (Optional) (Updatable) A [TSIG](https://tools.ietf.org/html/rfc2845) key.
-		* `algorithm` - (Required) (Updatable) TSIG Algorithms are encoded as domain names, but most consist of only one non-empty label, which is not required to be explicitly absolute.
-Applicable algorithms include: hmac-sha1, hmac-sha224, hmac-sha256, hmac-sha512.
-For more information on these algorithms, see [RFC 4635](https://tools.ietf.org/html/rfc4635#section-2).
-		* `name` - (Required) (Updatable) A domain name identifying the key for a given pair of hosts.
-		* `secret` - (Required) (Updatable) A base64 string encoding the binary shared secret.
 	* `tsig_key_id` - (Optional) (Updatable) The OCID of the TSIG key.
 * `freeform_tags` - (Optional) (Updatable) Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).